 But the situation will be totally different if you are source some special products, for example, self-stirring mug.
 Due to its less demand in the market, there are almost no middle/large-scale factories will be its manufacturers.
 So the manufacturers of this kind of mug are very few and most of them are small factories (probably less than 30 staffs).
-That’s why the suppliers you searched on Internet are all trading companies.
+That’s why the suppliers you searched on the Internet are all trading companies.
 Then realized that you can’t find the factory.

-In addition, there are several other reasons why small factories are difficult to find, which I’ll explain in following paragraphs.
+In addition, there are several other reasons why small factories are difficult to find, which I’ll explain in the following paragraphs.

 2. Factories Didn’t Publish Their Information on English Website

-All foreign importers, no matter they can speak Chinese or not, are all sourcing suppliers on B2B platforms such as Alibaba or Global Sources, or searching on Google.
-So if a factory doesn’t have any staff who knows English, then it’s impossible for them to publish their products information on English website.
+All foreign importers, no matter they can speak Chinese or not, are all sourcing suppliers on B2B platforms such as Alibaba or Global Sources or searching on Google.
+So if a factory doesn’t have any staff who knows English, then it’s impossible for them to publish their products information on the English website.
 So there is no way for foreign importers to find them.

 It’s very common in China that no one can speak English in a small-scale factory, and most staffs are doing work related to products and production, and dealing with domestic trading companies.
 Because they think that it’s expensive and not very easy to build an English sales team.

 For example, you have to pay about USD 4,000 annually as the member fee, then you can publish products on Alibaba, which is the so-called “Gold Supplier”.
 Also, you need to pay at least USD 7,000 every year for employing a full-time English sale, and it’s only for basic salary.
 If his working ability is not like you expected, you may get no order.